top of page

 Capital Space Enhancements

 OCHF has been instrumental in providing funding to enhance spaces at OMC for the best patient care experience in the Valley.
-This has included the new campus, the addition to the campus, the chemistry lab, and the surgical center.
+This has included the new campus, the addition to the campus, the chemistry lab, the surgical center, and most recently the ED safer space pictured on right.

 Capital Equipment